 \section{Discussion}

-The model we proposed represents a tremendous improvement in terms of scalability compared to those discussed in Refs.~\cite{menta2024globally,cesa2023universal} where one needs $\mathcal{O}(N^2)$ physical qubits in order to have a universal quantum computer with $N$ computational qubits.
+The model we proposed represents a clear improvement in terms of scalability compared to those discussed in Refs.~\cite{menta2024globally,cesa2023universal} where $\mathcal{O}(N^2)$ physical qubits are needed in order to have a universal quantum computer with $N$ computational qubits.
 Indeed, in the present work, we have presented a quantum processing unit where the scaling is $\mathcal{O}(N)$.
 Globally-driven schemes with linear scaling have already been proposed~ \cite{Lloyd_1993,benjamin_2000,benjamin_2001,benjamin_2003, benjamin_2004}.
 In contrast to our proposal, however, these ones remain rather abstract, since they do not provide precise recipes on how to actually implement the proposed global schemes.
 Additionally, there are many elements of difference in how the computation is performed.
 Among these, the processor described in the present work does not rely on the dynamical tuning of the system's parameters, such as level spacings and couplings.
 Also, we do not use a redundant encoding of the computational qubits.
-A single, two-level system contains the information of a single computational qubit.
-This greatly simplifies in our humble opinion the extension of our conveyor-belt architecture to the level that is needed for fault-tolerant QC.
+A single, two-level system contains the information of a single computational qubit, greatly reducing the complexity of the architecture.

-All considerations regarding the physical requirements (e.g.~values of the Rabi frequencies, level spacings, ZZ coupling strengths, etc.) for the implementation of our setup remain consistent with those presented in Ref.~\cite{menta2024globally}, since the physical building blocks involved are identical.
-Another novelty introduced by the setup in Fig.~\ref{fig:architecture}, as compared to the one proposed in Ref.~\cite{menta2024globally}, is the ability of the former to perform one-shot Toffoli gates~\cite{Zahedinejad2015, Rasmussen202_toffoli, baker2022}.
-This could in principle improve the execution time as well as the fidelity of many quantum algorithms.
-From a practical standpoint, the fabrication of a single large loop, containing many qubits, and the design of global control lines that simultaneously connect all the qubits may prove to be an inefficient and error-prone process.
+Another novelty introduced by the setup in Fig.~\ref{fig:architecture} is the ability to perform one-shot Toffoli gates~\cite{Zahedinejad2015, Rasmussen202_toffoli, baker2022}.
+This could, in principle, improve the execution time and the fidelity of many quantum algorithms.
+The proposed architecture turns out to be very versatile.
+Indeed, universality could be achieved by substituting the Toffoli gate with two entangling gates as discussed in Appendix~\ref{sec:alternative-designs}.
+This versatility, together with the potential modularity of this proposal might be useful.
+From a practical standpoint, the fabrication of a single large loop containing many qubits and the design of global control lines that simultaneously connect all the qubits may prove to be an inefficient and error-prone process.
 Integrating a hybrid control with different global sources for different subsets of qubits, fabricated on different chiplets, could prove advantageous.